 He looks, grey-green eyes gone wide with wonder, while amber veins open along the construct’s walls and spill hearth-light out on us.
 “May I…”

-“If you made me go through all that without touching,” I interrupt, “you would need to make another apology.”
+“If you made me go through all that without touching,” I interrupt, “you truly would need to make an apology.”

 He hesitates long enough that he almost needs one anyway.
 Then, big hands trembling, he reaches up.
 Tentative presses send the heat of his palms and finger-tips into my ready flesh.
 I heat in turn.
 My breath catches, the first little pant of pleasure.
 Of hunger.